 Magical hopes: Manipulatives and the reform of math education

 Deborah Ball (1992)

 Todd Rose (2016)

 Previously, Philipp worked as software engineer at Google, Bloomberg, Wolfram Research and Goldman Sachs.
-Philipp also consults for educational organisations like MoMath and IMAGINARY, regularly speaks at conferences all around the world.
+He consults for educational organisations like MoMath and IMAGINARY, and regularly speaks at conferences all around the world.